davidADSP/Generative_Deep_Learning_2nd_Edition/README.md

 ## 📖 Book Chapters

-Below is a outline of the book chapters, with links to relevant notebook folders in the codebase.
+Below is a outline of the book chapters:

 Part I: Introduction to Generative Deep Learning